-If you are interested in joining a biking group or just looking for local biking routes then we can help with that.
-San Angelo Bicycling Association has a page dedicated to road rides as well as biking events in San Angelo.
-One such group, The Loop Group, meets every Tuesday and Thursday at 6:30 and is a self paced ride.
-These rides allow riders at all ability levels to test themselves against other cyclists and enjoy the camaraderie.
+If you are interested in joining a cycling group or just looking for local biking routes, the San Angelo Bicycling Association can help with that.
+SABA has a page dedicated to road rides as well as biking events in San Angelo.
+One such group, The Loop Group, meets every Tuesday and Thursday at 6:30 p.m. for a self-paced ride.
+These rides allow riders of all ability levels to test themselves against other cyclists and enjoy the camaraderie.

 For more info on the different routes and biking groups, check out the SABA page here.